Menu Close

 • by Michele White

-Television & New Media, Ahead of Print.
+Television & New Media, Volume 26, Issue 1, Page 31-43, January 2025.
 The Try Guys’ “what happened” video, which appears on their YouTube channel, narrates their cancellation of colleague Ned Fulmer because of an extra-marital relationship with an employee.
 Some literature suggests that cancel culture offers disempowered individuals and groups methods of identifying and correcting hateful practices.
 However, I employ the humanities practice of close reading to demonstrate how emotional cancel practices can elide intolerant systems and sustain norms.
 I analyze The Try Guys’ content, reportage about the group, and YouTube.
-As I argue, The Try Guys’ claims about enacting an ethical cancellation displace their […]
+As I argue, The Try Guys’ claims about enacting […]